Rialto Theatre (Tucson, Arizona)

-History
+Movie theater

 First conceived of in the early-to-mid-1910s, The Rialto Theatre was built by William Curlett & Son, jointly with the neighboring Hotel Congress across the street.
 Upon its opening in 1920, The Rialto Theatre was one of Tucson's first movie theaters, playing primarily silent films per the time period.
 In addition, the theater was host to Vaudeville shows, another popular form of entertainment at the time.
 The first full-length film to play on the Rialto's screen was 'The Toll Gate'.

 In 1929, the theater was bought out by Paramount-Publix, a theater-owning consortium that controlled a significant number of American movie theaters.
 By the 1930s, the Rialto was hosting talking pictures in addition to weekly Vaudeville shows and plays.
 During the Paramount-Publix period of ownership, the cinema was significantly revamped.
 This included buying new seating, new interior decorating, and the installation of evaporative cooling, a fixture which lasted in the theater until the early 21st century.

 Around 1947 the theater's name was changed to The Paramount, reflecting its corporate ownership.
 Though the studio-movie theater monopoly was broken up by the Paramount Decree of the Supreme Court in 1948, it took many more years for Paramount Pictures to comply.
 Hence, the ownership would remain the same for at least another decade.

 Decline

 In 1963, while downtown Tucson suffered a recession, The Paramount was closed as a motion-picture house, citing lack of sales, first-rate films, and a general demographic move away from downtown Tucson.
 From 1963 to 1971, the vacant theater served as storage for a furniture store.

 In 1971, the Rialto suffered another name change, this time being re-christened El Cine Plaza.
 For a while, the theater was transformed into a strictly Spanish movie house, until 1973.

 In 1973 it was resold again and re-opened as an adult theater, initially showing Deep Throat.
-Though the city of Tucson attempted to block The Rialto in its capacity as a venue showing adult films, they were initially unsuccessful, and it remained in this capacity for five years.
+Though the city of Tucson attempted to block The Rialto in its capacity as a venue showing adult films, and Annie Sprinkle had to appear in court as a witness.
+They were initially unsuccessful, and it remained in this capacity for five years.

 During its run as an adult theater, there were several incidents of attempted arson, purportedly stemming from one offended local woman; she succeeded at one point in burning the balcony stairs in 1978, and was never caught.

 In 1978, the theater was transformed once again into a Spanish-language cinema, still under the name El Cine Plaza, and continued showing Latino films until 1984, when a boiler explosion devastated the theater, collapsing the stage and resulting in the theater's condemnation.